kal2002/Excel-Sales-Dashboard/README.md

 # Excel-Sales-Dashboard
 “Interactive Sales Dashboard built in Excel for tracking and visualizing key sales metrics.”

+Here’s a simplified version of your README for the SuperSales Analysis Dashboard project:

 SuperSales Analysis Dashboard
-Project Overview
+Overview
-The SuperSales Analysis Dashboard is an Excel-based tool created to provide insights into key sales and profit metrics across multiple dimensions such as region, segment, and product category.
-The dashboard is designed to help users quickly assess sales performance and identify trends, making it ideal for decision-makers seeking to understand and optimize sales operations.
+The SuperSales Analysis Dashboard is an Excel tool that shows sales and profit insights by region, segment, and product category.
+It helps users quickly understand sales performance and trends.

-Dashboard Features
+Features
-Total Sales, Profit, and Quantity Sold: Displayed as key metrics at the top for quick reference.
+Key Metrics: Total Sales, Profit, and Quantity Sold displayed at the top.
-Year and Region Filters: Interactive slicers allow users to view data by specific years (2014-2017) and regions (Central, East, South, West).
+Filters: Use slicers to view data by year (2014-2017) and region (Central, East, South, West).
-Top States by Sales: A ranked list of the top 10 states by sales, allowing users to identify high-performing locations.
+Top States: List of the top 10 states by sales.
-Segment Sales Contribution: Bar chart showing sales by customer segment (Consumer, Corporate, and Home Office).
+Segment Sales: Bar chart for sales by customer segment (Consumer, Corporate, Home Office).
-MOM% Change in Profit: Monthly line chart comparing year-over-year percentage changes in profit.
+Profit Trends: Monthly line chart showing profit changes year-over-year.
-Percentage Contribution of Segment to Profit: Doughnut chart visualizing how each segment contributes to the overall profit.
+Segment Profit Contribution: Doughnut chart visualizing profit contributions from each segment.
-Product Category by Sales and Profit: Breakdown of sales and profit by product category (Technology, Office Supplies, Furniture).
+Sales by Product Category: Breakdown of sales and profit by category (Technology, Office Supplies, Furniture).
 Key Insights
-Top State: California leads in sales, contributing $457,688.
+Top State: California leads in sales ($457,688).
-Main Segment: The Consumer segment is the largest contributor to sales, totaling $1,159,839.
+Main Segment: Consumer segment has the highest sales ($1,159,839).
-Profit Trends: Significant fluctuations in monthly profit growth between 2014-2017, with notable peaks.
+Profit Trends: Monthly profit shows significant changes from 2014-2017.
-Product Performance: Technology products have the highest sales, but Office Supplies also have substantial profit contributions.
+Product Performance: Technology has the highest sales, while Office Supplies contribute significantly to profits.
-Skills and Tools Used
+Skills and Tools
-Microsoft Excel: Dashboard created using advanced Excel features like pivot tables, slicers, and data visualizations.
+Microsoft Excel: Utilizes pivot tables, slicers, and charts.
-Data Analysis: Insights derived by comparing sales, profit, and quantity sold across segments and years.
+Data Analysis: Compares sales, profit, and quantities across segments and years.
-Data Visualization: Used various chart types (bar, line, doughnut) to make the data easy to interpret.
+Data Visualization: Uses various chart types for clear data representation.
-How to Use the Dashboard
+How to Use
-Open the File: Download and open the Excel file in Excel 2016 or later for full functionality.
+Open the File: Download and open the Excel file in Excel 2016 or later.
-Interact with Filters: Use the slicers for "Region" and "Years" to filter data according to specific timeframes and regions.
-Review Key Metrics and Visualizations: Explore the different sections to gain insights on top states, segments, monthly profit changes, and product category performance.
+Use Filters: Filter data by region and year using slicers.
+Explore Insights: Review key metrics and visualizations for performance analysis.
 About the Author
-Created by Kalekidan Mekonnen, a data enthusiast with skills in Excel, data analysis, and visualization.
+Created by Kalekidan Mekonnen, a data enthusiast skilled in Excel and data visualization.